sib-swiss/termal/doc/manual.md

 R12<Enter>
 ```

 This selects sequence #12 as reference.
-This is reflected in the corner panel,
+This is reflected in the corner pane,
 which now reads 'Ref: #12', and in the bottom pane, which displays sequence #12
 instead of the consensus.